 A. Means being compassionate and forgiving towards those who don’t deserve it as God did, (Romans 5:8) B. Jesus taught mercifulness is not an emotion of the heart, but a lifestyle with a hefty price, (Matthew 5:38-40) C. We don’t have God’s permission to judge others, without inviting God’s judgment upon ourselves because we are sinners saved by his mercy, (Matthew 18:21-35)

 Implications: God will bless us with His mercy if we obey his will.
 His will is that we forgive and show compassion to people who offend us.

 “Blessed are the pure in heart, for they will see God.”
 (Matthew 5:8)

-A. Jesus is referring to those not only profess to believe in God, but worship him in sincerity and truth, (John 1:47) B. One doesn’t have to die to see God when if he has an intimate relationship with God.
-Jesus is saying purity is foundational to that intimacy, (James 4:8) C. Such purity does not arise from perfection of our will, but from reception of God’s grace, (Isaiah 6:7)
+A. Jesus is referring to those who not only profess to believe in God but worship him in sincerity and truth, (John 1:47) B. One doesn’t have to die to see God when if he has an intimate relationship with God.
+Jesus is saying purity is foundational to that intimacy, (James 4:8) C. Such purity does not arise from the perfection of our will, but from the reception of God’s grace, (Isaiah 6:7)

 Implications: Mere religion and outward rituals cannot connect us to God because he looks at the heart.

 “Blessed are the peacemakers, for they will be called the children of God.”
 (Matthew 5:9)